-Picture this: You have been working for your company for a long number of years, enjoy the respect of your boss, your clients and co-workers, you bring home a sizeable wage packet each week and yet, you just don’t feel quite fulfilled.
+Picture this: You have been working for your company for a long number of years, enjoy the respect of your boss, your clients, and co-workers, you bring home a sizeable wage packet each week and yet, you just don’t feel quite fulfilled.
 “But why?”, I hear you ask, why indeed did I leave it all behind and start my own business?

 No Room to Grow

 It is only now, after running my own business for quite a number of years that I understand and can identify the underlying frustration I felt on a daily basis.
 It’s not that I didn’t get on with my boss or colleagues or that I was sick of the job, nor had I anything to complain about when it came to working conditions or remuneration, no, that wasn’t the problem.
-The frustration was rooted in the inability to grow as a professional, to make really important decisions, to shoulder serious responsibility, to be in charge and to work with a team of my own.
-Maybe I just wanted to be top dog and maybe I just knew I had learnt as much as I could and felt that I was ultimately just going to wither and die.
+The frustration was rooted in the inability to grow as a professional, to make really important decisions, to shoulder serious responsibility, to be in charge, and to work with a team of my own.
+Maybe I just wanted to be the top dog and maybe I just knew I had learned as much as I could and felt that I was ultimately just going to wither and die.
 I knew all that at the time, just didn’t know how to define my frustration.

 I have seen the same happen to so many people and many of them have just accepted their lot and continued on despite their underlying misery.